craftyphotons/tonyburns.dev/content/articles/1cc8ac84-1ee7-4a0e-90bf-bbf5fb29dfe2.md

 - two
 - three
 name: The Constitution Of The United States Of America
+title: The Constitution Of The United States Of America
 summary: "We the People of the United States, in Order to form a more perfect Union,\r\nestablish Justice, insure domestic Tranquility, provide for the common defence,\r\npromote the general Welfare, and secure the Blessings of Liberty to ourselves\r\nand our